cookiengineer/pacman-backup/README.md

 `upgrade` allows to generate an executable `pacman` command that uses the specified cache folder as a package source by leveraging the `--cachedir` parameter.

+If no folder is specified, it will upgrade from `/var/cache/pacman/pkg`.
+If a folder is specified, it will upgrade from `$FOLDER/pkgs`.

 ```bash
 # generate upgrade command via packages from /var/cache/pacman/pkg